 Why might this be relevant?

-The project aims to embed equality, diversity and inclusion principles into business practices and people processes in the legal sector, which partially addresses the question about enablers to encouraging and sustaining diversity in the legal profession.
+The project aims to embed equality, diversity, and inclusion principles into the legal sector, addressing the need for greater diversity in senior roles.

 Summary: The UK has lower productivity than many comparable economies.
 There are also large differences in education choices and career outcomes between similarly qualified individuals from different backgrounds.
 These d...